TheGuguH/Nust-C/coding_style.md

 void *stringLocation;
 ```

-#### As a return:
+#### As a return or type:

-When used as a return, the '*' is used after the type, but attached.
+When used as a return or type, the '*' is used after the type, but attached.
 Because in this case the return is the pointer.
 Example:

 ```c
 rune_t* convertToRune(char[] characterString) {